Tzgold/updated-portfolio/README.md

 # Minimal Dark Portfolio

-A minimal, dark-themed personal portfolio built with React + TypeScript and Tailwind CSS.
+A minimal, dark themed personal portfolio built with React + TypeScript and Tailwind CSS.
 This repo contains a responsive single-page site showcasing bio, skills, projects, timeline, and contact links — ready to run locally or deploy.

 ## Features